AyushPoddar351/Signature-Forgery-Detection-using-Image-Processing-techniques/README.md

 4. **Dynamic Feedback**: View preprocessing progress and uploaded images in real-time.
 5. **Forgery Detection**: Compare the uploaded image with the dataset and receive detailed results.
 6. **Resource Cleanup**: Automatically deletes temporary files (`scores.json`, uploads) after displaying results.
-7. **Exit and Restart Options**: Includes options to start over or exit the application after viewing results.

 ## Prerequisites
 - Python 3.8 or higher